QR5.5.3 Spin Spreads

 QR5.4.6 Black Holes

-The equations of general relativity imply that if a large body collapses under its own gravity, nothing can stop it becoming a black hole, a region of space with gravity so strong that even light can’t escape it.
-Astronomers have deduced that nearly every super-massive galaxy, including our own, has a black hole at its center.
+One of the strangest predictions of general relativity is that if a large body collapses under its own gravity, nothing can stop it becoming a black hole, a region of space with gravity so strong that even light can’t escape it.
+Astronomers have discovered that nearly every super-massive galaxy, including our own, has a black hole at its center.

 Figure 5.11.
 A black hole

-In contrast, processing models ban infinities because they are incomputable.
-Matter can’t become infinitely dense if the network of space has a pixel limit.
-If a point of space has a finite bandwidth, the matter it can handle is limited, so a black hole isn’t a singularity but a region of space that has accepted all the matter it can, and can take no more.
-Just as a network with a finite transfer rate limits the speed of light, its finite capacity limits the mass density of a black hole, so what stops the collapse of a black hole isn’t a force but the bandwidth of space itself.
+A black hole then isn’t a singularity but a region of space whose points have accepted all the matter they can, and can take no more.
+Just as the network has a finite transfer rate that limits the speed of light, it also has a finite capacity that limits the density of mass in a black hole.
+What then stops the collapse of a black hole isn’t a force but the bandwidth of space itself.

-Black holes expand as they acquire matter because more space is needed to handle more matter, so a black hole’s radius is proportional to it’s mass.
-In contrast, if that mass added to a point singularity, it should decrease as an inverse square, as gravity does.
+This predicts that black holes expand as they acquire matter, because more space is needed to handle it.
+A black hole’s Schwarzschild radius is linearly proportional to its mass, but if that mass is added to a point singularity, its effect should decrease as an inverse square, like gravity.

-In this model, a black hole isn’t a singularity but a volume of space at maximum capacity, with no infinities.
-Instead of radiating light, it absorbs it, so black holes are in effect black stars that absorb energy (Barcelo et al., 2009).
-The center of our galaxy then isn’t a hole at all, but a super-massive dark star called Sagittarius A* that holds it together by generating dark matter.
-To us, as matter, it is destructive, but for the galaxy, it is beneficial.
+A black hole then isn’t a singularity of infinite density but a volume of space at maximum capacity with no infinities.
+Instead of radiating light, it absorbs it, so black holes are in effect dark stars that absorb energy (Barcelo et al., 2009).
+Sagittarius A*, the center of our galaxy, isn’t a hole at all, but a super-massive dark star that generates the dark matter needed to keep its stars together.
+To us as matter, dark matter is destructive, but for the galaxy, it is beneficial.

 Next

 Special relativity gives every mass in the universe its own clock.
-I have one, you have one, and every planet has one, but they only keep the same time if they have the same speed.
-General relativity adds that gravity alters time as well, as it slows down near a large mass like the earth.
-It then takes a lot of computing to make GPS navigation work, because the clocks of satellites tick at a different rates depending on their altitude and speed.
+I have one, you have one, and so does every planet, but they only keep the same time if they have the same speed.
+General relativity adds that gravity alters time as well, so it slows down near a large mass like the earth.
+Hence it takes a lot of computing to make GPS navigation work because the clocks of satellites tick at a different rates depending on their altitude and speed.

 Would we live longer on a planet with more gravity?
-Others might think so, but we would experience the same number of time cycles.
-A larger planet dilates time relative to earth but the life events of our lifetime wouldn’t change.
+To others it might seem so but to us, time would pass as usual.
+A larger planet dilates time relative to earth but the number of life events in our lifetime wouldn’t change.

 Next